Quantum $SL(2,\mathbb{R})$ and its irreducible representations: Introduction

-In this paper, we will show that a different quantization is possible for $U(\mfl)$, by quantizing in the direction of a maximally non-compact Cartan subalgebra.
-The upshot is that this approach will lead to an easier setting in which to consider the integration problem (see \cite{DCDz21}, but the price we pay is that the resulting quantization $U_q(\mfl)$ will no longer be a Hopf $*$-algebra but only a coideal $*$-subalgebra.
+In this paper, we will show that a different quantization is possible for $U(\mfl)$, by quantizing in the direction of a \emph{maximally non-compact Cartan subalgebra}.
+The upshot is that this approach will lead to an easier setting in which to consider the integration problem (see \cite{DCDz21}), but the price we pay is that the resulting quantization $U_q(\mfl)$ will no longer be a Hopf $*$-algebra but only a coideal $*$-subalgebra.
 However, this does not seem to form a serious problem in practice, as the resulting $*$-algebra has by itself still an interesting representation theory.
 This approach is motivated substantially by the work on coideal subalgebras of $U_q(\mfg)$ associated to symmetric pairs, as developed by G. Letzter \cite{Let99} for general finite-dimensional $\mfg$ and by S. Kolb in the Kac-Moody setting \cite{Kol14}.
-We illustrate the above considerations in this paper for the rank 1 case $\mfl=\mfsl(2,\R)$.
+We illustrate the above considerations in this paper for the case $\mfl=\mfsl(2,\R)$.
 In particular, we give a complete classification of all irreducible $*$-representations of $U_q(\mfsl(2,\R))$.
 We also compare the resulting theory with the classical limit as $q$ tends to $1$.
-The corresponding problem for $U_q(\mfsl(2,\C)_{\R})$ has been considered in \cite{Pus93,PW94}, see also \cite{BR99}.
-Note that there is also a different integrable quantization of $U_q(\mfsl(2,\R))$ (or rather its modular double) as a locally compact quantum group in the case of $q$ unimodular \cite{ByTe03, Ip13}.
+Writing $\mfsl(2,\C)_{\R}$ for $\mfsl(2,\C)$ considered as a \emph{real} Lie algebra, we note that the corresponding problem for the Hopf $*$-algebra $U_q(\mfsl(2,\C)_{\R})$ has been considered in \cite{Pus93,PW94}, see also \cite{BR99}.
+Note that there is also a different integrable quantization of $U(\mfsl(2,\R))$ (or rather its modular double) as a locally compact quantum group in the case of $q$ unimodular \cite{ByTe03, Ip13}.

 The contents of this paper are as follows.
 In the \emph{first section}, we develop the general theory of Drinfeld doubles of orthogonal coideals.
 In the \emph{second section} we introduce the $*$-algebra $U_q(\mfsl(2,\R))$.
 In the \emph{third section}, we classify its irreducible representations.
 In the \emph{fourth section}, we give an outlook to further developments.